 We’ve reinvented how we equip young musicians to thrive amidst the challenges they find after graduation.
 Today, performance excellence is the starting point.
 Musicians must be more than virtuosi; they must be their own businesses.

-Musical entrepreneurship is a set of valuable skills—creative and critical thinking, communication proficiency, financial management, programming, marketing—but it's more than the sum of its parts.
+Entrepreneurial Musicianship is a set of valuable skills that complements your artistic development: creative and critical thinking, communication, financial management, artistic programming, marketing.
 It’s a synthesis of your musical passions and a mindset of self efficacy that will drive you to lead the way forward in music.
 NEC’s Entrepreneurial Musicianship (EM) department focuses on providing individualized resources to help each student attain their path to a creative career.

 EM's course offerings start with a required undergraduate class, The Entrepreneurial Musician, and include electives in finance, music law, marketing basics, promotion & communications, music and the media, and more.

 EM offers free advising on resumes, applications, cover letters, and more to all NEC students and alumni.
 We also have a network of 150+ E-Advisors, who are industry experts in things like marketing, hardware development, innovation, and more, who you can be connected with.

 Our online job board, free to NEC students and alumni and available via subscription membership for the public (check to see if your school has an institutional subscription!) posts over 7,000 arts opportunities every year, and provides monthly digest emails with the best new listings.

 NEC students are eligible to apply for the EM Grant to fund their entrepreneurial projects.
 The EM team coaches students through the application process, which ends with a pitch presentation in front of a panel of faculty and staff.
 Fall grant drafts are due October 31!